Ceylon Petroleum Corporation: History

 Between 1977 and 1994 the country came under UNP rule in which under President J.R Jayawardana Sri Lanka began to shift away from a socialist orientation in 1977.
 Since then, the government has been deregulating, privatizing, and opening the economy to international competition.
 Post-1977, private sector activity in lubricant, synthetic fiber and bunkering oil subsectors was allowed under privatisation on an initiative taken in the early 1980s.
 In addition, the operation of LPG importation and distribution was also allowed later in which retail sales have been undertaken by entities outside CEYPETCO.
-In late 1996 Royal Dutch Shell purchased a 51 per cent stake in the CPC's LPG division for US$37 million.
+In late 1996 Shell purchased a 51 per cent stake in the CPC's LPG division for US$37 million.
 Ten years after government brought back majority stake for US$63 million as a part of its wider policy of President Mahinda Rajapaksa’s re-nationalization.

 In 1978, the company expanded its business into manufacture of Nylon 6 yarn for textile, tires and fishing industries.
 In1979, capacity of the Refinery increased to 50,000 BPD by increasing the crude distiller capacity.

 On October 20, 1995, suicide cadres of the LTTE attacked the oil storage complexes at Kolonnawa and Orugodawatta.
 They managed to blow themselves up destroying the tanks.
 22 security personnel died during this attack, and petroleum oil worth over US$10 million was destroyed.

 In 2003 to bring in another participant into the petroleum industry's key products market with a view to increase competition.
 Accordingly, the Lanka Indian Oil Company (LIOC) was set up and allowed importation and retail distribution of key petroleum products: diesel, petrol and bitumen.

 CPC's has been providing electricity-generating entities with relevant categories of oil for electricity generation for decades.
 Electricity generation on oil occupies an increasing proportion since the 1990s, as the increase of demand for electricity has to be met from the thermal power.
 Ceylon Electricity Board (CEB) has a debt of up to Rs.
 500 billion due to be paid to CPC.

+In the wake of the Sri Lankan energy crisis power and energy minister decided to break the existing fuel market duopoly enjoyed by the company, which controlled 80% and by the Lanka Indian Oil Company controlling the rest 20%.
+As a result in March 2023 three corporations were allowed to enter Sti Lanka: United Petroleum, Sinopec, and RM Parks in a collaboration with Shell.